v1j4y/DEHamv2/README.md

 ```

-_Using HubHam_
+_Using DEHamv2_
 ---------------

-  1. The HubHam program requires an input file which
+  1. The DEHamv2 program requires an input file which
    has is in the `graphml` format.
 A few sample files
    have been provided in the `data/` directory.

-  2. running HubHam
+  2. running DEHam

 ```shell
 mpiexec -n [nprocs] ./bin/ex1 -eps_nev 10 -f data/c8h8_mma.graphml